Youth Positive Peace workshops launch in Colombia

 In the wake of the FARC peace accord, addressing peace at a subnational level will equip young leaders to affect real change in their communities

-This week a suite of Positive Peace workshops kicked off in Colombia.
+A suite of Positive Peace workshops have kicked off in Colombia.

 The focus of the workshops is the role of youth as leaders of the construction of peace as Colombia focuses on transitioning out of conflict.

 While the peace agreement with the leftist FARC guerrillas proposes to end a half-century of conflict, investments in Positive Peace will support the sustenance of peace.